Pink (singer): Influences

 Madonna (left) and Janis Joplin (right) are some of Pink's musical influences.

 Recognized for her acrobatic stage presence, Pink started studying Aerial silks after watching a Cher concert from her Living Proof: The Farewell Tour in 2004; Cher would later guest-star as God in Pink's music video for "All I Know So Far".
 Pink has also identified Madonna and Janis Joplin as some of her musical influences.
 In a 2000 interview with MTV, she said that during her childhood she used to think that she was Madonna's daughter, saying: "I've always been the type of person that followed Madonna like a lost puppy.
 I didn't speak to my mother for a year, because I was sure she adopted me."
 She added, "Madonna has always been an inspiration for me...
 I was a fan right from the first time I heard 'Holiday'."
 Pink also won her first talent show singing Madonna's "Oh Father".
 Of Joplin, Pink said, "She was so inspiring by singing blues music when it wasn't culturally acceptable for white women, and she wore her heart on her sleeve.
 She was so witty and charming and intelligent, but she also battled an ugly-duckling syndrome.
 I would love to play her in a movie."
 In a tribute performance on her Try This Tour, Pink called Joplin "a woman who inspired me when everyone else ... didn't!"
+Other artists who have inspired her include Whitney Houston, Mary J. Blige, Billy Joel, Donny Hathaway, and PJ Harvey.

 As a child, Pink admired the lead singer of 4 Non Blondes, Linda Perry, whom she tracked down and formed a close relationship with on her second album.
+She said:

-She said: Literally this woman spoke to me.
+Literally this woman spoke to me.
 Being in pain and being on drugs and being misunderstood and, yeah she spoke my language.
 Without having to say anything, she could sing a note and it was what I was feeling.
 I used to sit at three or four o' clock in the morning, tripping on whatever, screaming 4 Non Blondes out the window until the cops were called.